linchen-deng/IMDB-webscraping/README.md

 # Usage
-To check reproducibility, please clone this repository, and source "7-make_file.R" in R Studio.
-The web scraping might take a long time since we are scraping tens of thousands of movies from the website.
+To check reproducibility, please clone this repository, delete everything except all R files, and source "7-make_file.R" in R Studio.
+The web scraping might take a long time (~2hrs) since we are scraping tens of thousands of movies from the website.
 Once it is done, a html report will be generated in the same folder.